GallowayLabMIT/protocols/docs/instruments/attune/attune_operation.rst

 .. note ::

    Over the course of the decontamination, all of the fluid is poured out.
-You may save some of the fluids if they are not decontaminated, but it is good to fully remove all liquids somewhat regularly to prevent reservoir contamination.
+You may save some of the fluids if they are not contaminated, but it is good to fully remove all liquids somewhat regularly to prevent reservoir contamination.

    It is helpful to run the bottles closer to empty before performing the decontamination to waste less fluid.